Detailed course offerings (Time Schedule) are available for

 Focuses on research and theory of violent/aggressive behavior.
 Perspectives of victim, offender, family, community, society examined.
 Focus is recognition of violence against women.
 Designed to challenge students to clarify beliefs, values related to topics such as rape, homicide, domestic violence.
 Prerequisite: graduate nursing student or permission of instructor.

-NURS 514 Physiologic Adaptations in Women and Children: Physiologic Adaptations During Pregnancy and Postpartum (1-6, max.
-6) Blackburn
+NURS 514 Physiologic Adaptations in Women and Children: Physiologic Adaptations During Pregnancy and Postpartum (1-3, max.
+6)

 Focuses on assessment, clinical decision making, and management of common adolescent problems.
 Concepts and theories of health promotion, adolescent development, and intervention strategies are explored to provide a broad framework for caring for adolescents in primary settings.

-NURS 517 Pediatric Pulmonary Pathophysiology: Clinical Applications (2)
+NURS 517 Pediatric Pulmonary Anatomy, Physiology, and Pathphysiology: Clinical Applications (2)